zemirco/nodejs-pdf-docs/markdown/process.markdown

 The shell that executed node should see the exit code as 1.

+## process.exitCode

+A number which will be the process exit code, when the process either exits gracefully, or is exited via `process.exit()` without specifying a code.

+Specifying a code to `process.exit(code)` will override any previous setting of `process.exitCode`.

 ## process.getgid()

-Note: this function is only available on POSIX platforms (i.e. not Windows)
+Note: this function is only available on POSIX platforms (i.e. not Windows, Android)

 Gets the group identity of the process.
 (See getgid(2).)
 This is the numerical group id, not the group name.